The Ultimate In Birding Tours

 Obi & Bacan: Day 1 This evening we will depart by overnight ferry from Ternate to the large but little-visited island of Obi, which lies in the central Moluccas to the south of Ternate.

-Obi & Bacan: Days 2-4 During our explorations on Obi, a very rarely birded part of Indonesia where we will stay for three nights, we will be wanting to see the five endemics currently recognized by the IOC: Moluccan (or Obi) Woodcock (a species known also from a single record from Bacan, situated to the southwest of Halmahera), Carunculated Fruit Dove, Obi Paradise-crow, Red-tinged Myzomela and Cinnamon-breasted (or Obi) Whistler, all of which we should see.
+Obi & Bacan: Days 2-4 During our explorations on Obi, a very rarely birded part of Indonesia where we will stay for three nights, we will want to see the six endemics currently recognized by the IOC: Moluccan (or Obi) Woodcock (a species known also from a single record from Bacan, situated to the southwest of Halmahera), Carunculated Fruit Dove, Obi Paradise-crow, Red-tinged Myzomela, Cinnamon-breasted (or Obi) Whistler and Obi Golden Bulbul, all of which we should see.

 Obi & Bacan: Day 5 Today we will cross over to the island of Bacan, situated not far to the north of Obi, for an overnight stay.
 Bacan holds the endemic Bacan Myzomela as well as ‘Bacan Spangled Drongo’ (an undescribed form) and ‘Bacan White-eye’ (lumped by IOC in Cream-throated White-eye), both of which are already split in Birds of the Indonesian Archipelago.
 The endemic margarethae form of the Common Paradise Kingfisher may also merit species status.